shekhar-shubhendu/aepp-mdw-view/README.md

 ## How to run

-1. Clone the repo
-From inside the repo then run:
+1. Clone the repo and from inside the repo then run:
 2. `npm install` to install dependencies
 3. `ng serve` to run the app
 4. Visit `localhost:4200`